We created the Neighborhood in 2021 to invite people from around the world to grow their connection with us, Jewish life, and one another.

-We suggest a yearly membership contribution of $540 per household.
+We suggest a yearly household contribution of $540 per household.

-If you'd like to give more to cover the dues of other community members, donations in higher amounts are welcome.
+If you'd like to give more to cover the fees of other community members, payments in higher amounts are welcome.

-Indicate the dues you'd like to contribute when joining as a Neighbor.
+Indicate the fees you'd like to contribute when joining as a Neighbor.